harsha-0110/PPPwn-Luckfox/README.md

 ## Notes
 - This repo is a work in progress and has not been tested on a Luckfox Pico.
-- The `pppwn` Nightly Build for `x86_64-linux-musl` has been used in the repo, as it was developed on a PC while awaiting the arrival of the Luckfox device.
-- To test it on a Luckfox, replace `pppwn` with the suitable PPPwn Nightly build for Luckfox from [PPPwn_cpp](https://github.com/xfangfang/PPPwn_cpp).

 ## Future Plans
 - Update the payloads page to host payloads for supported firmware.
-- Emulate a USB drive with `goldhen.bin` and other payloads.
+- Emulate a USB drive with `goldhen.bin`(Implemented and need to be tested).
+- Emulate a USB drive with `payload.bin` in conjunction with Lightining Mods stage2 payload loader.

 ## Contributing